akeneo/pim-api-docs/content/filter.md

 ### On status

-To filter products on categories, use the product property `enabled`.
+To filter products on their status, use the `enabled` property.
-Here are the allowed operators to filter on this property as well as the corresponding type of value expected in the `search` query parameter.
+Here are the allowed operators you can use to filter on the status as well as the corresponding type of value expected in the `search` query parameter.

 | Operator | Allowed value type | Filter description |
 | ----------------- | -------------- | ------------------ |